Omikhleia/barcodes.sile/README.md

 monospace font may be used, and a better result is obtained with an OCR-B font.
 A good recommendation is [Matthew Skala's “OCR B” version](https://tsukurimashou.osdn.jp/ocr.php.en).

+On a slightly related topic, you might also be interested in the [qrcode.sile](https://github.com/Omikhleia/qrcode.sile) package set.

 ## Installation

 These packages require SILE v0.14 or upper.